 Luma Glow Caps

 ($2.49 in the DJTT store): Fun fact –tens of thousands of DJs already use our Chroma Caps as replacements knobs, encoders, and faders on their gear.
-We’re even running a great deal on them as part of Black Friday this year (talk to the support team here if you want early access).
 But we’ve also introduced a new, premium cap: these Luma Glow caps (suggested and named by our own community) have over 60x the glow powder that we put in our previous generation glow in the dark caps.
 They look great with a regular boost from a UV blacklight as well.

 Govee LED lights

-(Various LED lights in their store, many on Black Friday sale right now): LED lighting fixtures have come way, way down in price over the last decade, and Govee is a great example of a company that is bringing budget-minded solutions to home users.
+(Various LED lights in their store): LED lighting fixtures have come way, way down in price over the last decade, and Govee is a great example of a company that is bringing budget-minded solutions to home users.
 A few of their products (like the Glide Wall Light [pictured left], the Corner Floor Lamp, or even just their LED strips) are perfect additions to home DJ booths.

 ($399 in the DJTT store): Know a DJ who still uses control vinyl on their turntables and needles?
 This is the perfect gift for them.
 This timecode/cartridge-free wireless control system has finally become pretty bulletproof, and any laptop DJ with turntables is gonna love trying these out if they never have before.
 Best of all, they’re keeping 90% of their same setup – so it’s a pretty clever gift.